Telephone box medical centres

 These types of project are great for bringing disparate parts of the community together.
 In village of Denby, Yorkshire, the community worked with CHT to establish a defibrillator in the kiosk.
 To help raise funds, the village sponsored each of the glass panes, and used this to help funds.
 As a result, not only did this raise funds, with sponsors having there names engraved on the panes, but the kiosk is now a central part of the village again.
 Even the floor was tiled.

 The ERC, UK Department of Health, MHRA, and your local ambulance service, and quite often funding bodies, will insist on some form of governance programme being in place.
-CQC now monitors ambulance service in regard to there public access defibrillators.
+CQC now monitors ambulance services in regard to their public access defibrillators.
 Talk to CHT about placing your solution on our WebNos® Governance system.
 Web based maps are not governance.

 Note that many kiosks are listed and so must be externally retained to be the same visual appearance.
 Under agreement from English Heritage, internally the equipment can have a change of use.
 The "telephone" signs cannot remain unless there are other clear instructions that the kiosk contains a defibrillator.
 Please consult your local listings officer for any local requirements.